Hutu

-The Hutu (/ˈhuːtuː/), also known as the Abahutu, are a Bantu ethnic or social group which is native to the African Great Lakes region.
-They mainly live in Rwanda, Burundi and the eastern Democratic Republic of the Congo, where they form one of the principal ethnic groups alongside the Tutsi and the Great Lakes Twa.
+The Hutu (/ˈhuːtuː/), also known as the Abahutu, are a Bantu ethnic group native to the African Great Lakes region.
+They mainly live in Rwanda, Burundi, and Uganda where they form one of the principal ethnic groups alongside the Tutsi and the Great Lakes Twa.

 Demographics

 The Hutu is the largest of the three main population divisions in Burundi and Rwanda.
 Prior to 2017, the CIA World Factbook stated that 84% of Rwandans and 85% of Burundians are Hutu, with Tutsis being the second largest ethnic group at 15% and 14% of residents of Rwanda and Burundi, respectively.
 However, these figures were omitted in 2017 and no new figures have been published since then.

-The Twa pygmies, the smallest of the two countries' principal populations, share language and culture with the Hutu and Tutsi.
-They are distinguished by a considerably shorter stature.
+Etymology

+The idea that Hutu is etymologically derived from a word that signifies slave was advanced by Ernest Viaene (1910, p.1047) and contradicted by René Bourgeois, who suggested that it originally meant "lords" in relation to the subordinate Twa pygmies.
+René Bourgeois reported that among the Mongo people of the DRC, Bantu people governing on the local Twa were called "Bahoto" or "Bawoto", terms cognate to the “Bahutu” of Rwanda and Burundi, and which meant “lords” in the local language (not serfs) because they governed over the Pygmies.